The Lost World (2001 film): Part 1

-On the voyage to South America, Challenger reveals a map created by a Portuguese man named Father Luis Mendoz leading to a remote Brazilian plateau where he encountered dinosaurs he mistook for dragons during a previous expedition.
+On the voyage to South America, Challenger reveals a map created by a Portuguese man, Father Luis Mendoz, leading to a remote Brazilian plateau.
+Upon this plateau he encountered dinosaurs, which he mistook for dragons, during a previous expedition.
 They travel to a Christian mission in the Amazon, meeting Agnes Clooney and her uncle Reverend Theo Kerr, who condemns Charles Darwin's theory of evolution.
 Roxton immediately takes a liking to Agnes' tomboyish behaviour and flirts with her.
 Agnes volunteers to join the expedition as a translator.
 However, in the jungle, the expedition's porters flee out of superstition, but Kerr arrives, repeatedly trying to convince Challenger to turn back.

-They reach the edge of the plateau and find a cave concealing a pathway to the plateau but discover a blockage.
-They later find a gorge leading straight to the plateau, using a tree as a substitute bridge.
+They reach the edge of the plateau and find a cave concealing a pathway to the plateau, but discover a blockage caused by explosives.
+They later find a gorge leading straight to the plateau, using a tree as a substitute for a bridge.
 However, when all but Kerr make it across, he suddenly knocks the tree into the gorge and leaves Challenger and the others stranded.
-Venturing in the plateau's jungle, they find Iguanodons and Hypsilophodons, a flock of Pteranodons, and a strange species of aggressive ape-men.
+Venturing into the plateau's jungle, they find Iguanodons, Hypsilophodons, Pteranodons, Allosaurus, and a strange species of aggressive ape-men.
 Malone finds a lake which he names after his love, Gladys.
-Malone and Agnes are chased by an Allosaurus, but evade it when it falls into a man-made trap.
+Malone and Agnes are chased by an Allosaurus, but evade it after it falls into a large pitfall trap with spikes.